Current Projects

 Complete Streets Guidebook

-The NVCOG Complete Streets Guidebook outlines evidence-based interventions for making streets safer, more vibrant community spaces.
-The guidebook is a resource for elected officials and public works staff working to transform streets in the NVCOG region into vital, safe community spaces that accommodate all residents.
+The NVCOG Complete Streets Guidebook was published in 2024 as a resource for elected officials and public works staff working to transform streets in the NVCOG region into vital, safe community spaces that accommodate all residents.

 Interstate 84/Route 8 New Mix